 "No spares, I gather?"
 Moden said.
-He didn't ask when the tennight was up, nor whether the Widow's gigolo had bothered to state the obvious "or else" at the conclusion of his orders to Esteban bothered to state the obvious "or else" at the conclusion of his orders to Esteban.
+He didn't ask when the tennight was up, nor whether the Widow's gigolo had bothered to state the obvious "or else" at the conclusion of his orders to Esteban.

 "Stellarflows are of the finest Terran engineering," the mechanic quoted in flat irony.
 "They never break down.
-This time even if I'd ordered them five days ago."
+This one must have been damaged in shipping.
+But it's up to me to fix it!"